JeanPinzon/py-easy-rest-mongo-motor-repo/README.md

 # py-easy-rest-mongo-motor-repo

-Cache lib to use with [py-easy-rest](https://github.com/JeanPinzon/py-easy-rest)
+Mongo repo to use with [py-easy-rest](https://github.com/JeanPinzon/py-easy-rest)

 ## Getting Started